 Presently, Eva Cheng serves on the Boards of Trinity Limited, Haier Electronics Group Co.
 Ltd. in Hong Kong, China, and Amcor Ltd., Australia.
-She is also the Executive Director of the Our Hong Kong Foundation, a member of the Executive Committee of the All-China Women's Federation, a Director of China Children and Teenagers Foundation, a Member of the China People's Political Consultative Conference - Guangdong Commission and a Permanent Honorary Director of the Chinese General Chamber of Commerce in Hong Kong.
+She is also the Executive Director of the Our Hong Kong Foundation, a member of the Executive Committee of the All-China Women's Federation, a Director of China Children and Teenagers Foundation and a Permanent Honorary Director of the Chinese General Chamber of Commerce in Hong Kong.